- What is Sinulog Festival? History and Origin of Sinulog Festival

 Cebuanos are also known for their vocal talents.
 So find a free concert and watch the Cebu’s finest talents impress you with their amazing voices.

 Since you’re already in Cebu, visit the top beaches around the province.
 If you have more time, you can also go to Mactan, Bantayan Island, Malapascua, Moalboal, and Oslob where there are heaps of pristine white sand beaches to lounge in or join Cebu island-hopping tours.
+If you want to explore the island's waters, you should also check out Cebu's top dive spots

 Wear comfortable clothes and footwear.
 It’s going to be hot and sweaty during the parade so wear something that is light and loose.
 Wear shoes or sandals with good arch support as you will do a lot of walking on the day of the festival.
 Some roads will be closed for vehicles and the only way to get in is to walk.